 But when it came to identification there was a more systematic problem.
 Most botanists identify plants by their reproductive features.
-This is WAY too late for control purposes when the plants can drop seed only days after heading out.
+That is WAY too late for controlling millions of grasses when the plants can drop seed only days after heading out.
 Using fruiting structure can also be deceiving in the field (above).
 Many of the exotics here (particularly small seeded rattlesnake grass (Briza minor)) take quite different forms just on our place.
 Some of the keys used here are not used in botany books for identification purposes at all!
 Most of the keys I use detect a grass species by color, texture, or its growth habit at the ground surface, which then eliminates wasted time tracing it back from the fruiting structure to the ground for removal.

-It's hard enough to distinguish "rat tail fescue" (F. myuros) in needle grass (Stipa lepida) but weedy grasses can "hide" within native bunch grasses.
+Don't even try to get them up here Snake a finger around these four, then plunge for the rest and you get them all in one pull October 2013 It's hard enough to distinguish "rat tail fescue" (F. myuros) in needle grass (Stipa lepida) but weedy grasses can "hide" within native bunch grasses.
 So this image represents an easy one.
 Learning how to remove them quickly is yet another matter.
+1 4 10

-The goal became to purge the weed bank and build the native seed bank.
-Once one removes tree cover, the weeds came up in "layers" with the more dominant suppressing those that still lay dormant.
-Only a decade later did I learn that nobody had ever done that before.
+The goal became to purge the weed bank and rebuild the native seed bank.
+Once one removes tree cover, the weeds came up in "layers" with more dominant species suppressing those that still lay dormant.
+Only a decade later did I learn that nobody had ever done this before.
 Yes, mulching and such do suppress germination, but mulch suppresses everything (somewhat).
-When your goal is to grow annuals, suppressing everything merely delays the recovery because the weeds will start to germinate as soon as the mulch rots down.
+When your goal is to grow annuals, suppressing everything merely delays recovery because weeds will start to germinate as soon as the mulch rots down.
 Then there is the matter of supply, of weed free mulch.
 Two commercial chipper truckloads were not enough just for this hilltop (above).
+Mulching ended here with this unsuccessful application.

-Here, Briza maxima was treated with glyphosate, the last within the control boundary on a neighbor's property.
+June 2019 - Briza maxima was treated with glyphosate, the last within the control boundary on a neighbor's property.
 This visit was a to check for any that were missed.
 There was one (1) left alive at the lower right, with viable seed hanging on it.
 It got bagged just after taking this picture.
 Killing millions of weeds for years is what one gets to do, whether by mowing, tilling, chemicals, or winter burning.
 I may have since found how to do this faster but it starts this way nevertheless.
 To win, nothing exotic may breed.
 Nothing.
 What did that look like?
 It looked like everything was dead.
 It was terrible.
 My friends thought I was nuts...
 (I heard that).
 As one weed species was depleted, then it was the next, and the next, and the next... like peeling layers of an onion, sometimes two or three "layers" in a year.
 For years.
+THIS IS YOUR BRAIN ON WEEDS...